Darkade/Darkade.github.io/_posts/2020-11-18-dnd-how-often-to-roll.md

 ### The expected rolls bands

-So.
-Let's explain band by band.
+So, let's explain the bands.
 First the `2-band`.
 Whenever you have a `50%` or greater chance of success, you are expected to roll twice before seeing a success.
-And it makes sense. if you have an `80%` chance of success you are very likely to succeed, but it won't happen always; however it's so likely that it would only take two rolls most of the time.
+And it makes sense.
+If you have an `80%` chance of success you are very likely to succeed, but it won't happen always; however it's so likely that it would only take two rolls most of the time.

 > This is why [failing forwards] is important.
 If the DM keeps the `DC 15` and a the PC has a `+3 Bonus` most times they'll succeed by their third try.